Ariobarzanes II of Cappadocia

 Ariobarzanes II married the princess Athenais Philostorgos II, one of the daughters of King Mithridates VI of Pontus.
 He was an ineffective ruler, requiring the aid of Gabinius in 57 BC to ward off his enemies.
 He was successful in maintaining rule over Cappadocia for approximately eight years before being assassinated by Parthian favorites.
 By his wife, he had two sons: Ariobarzanes III of Cappadocia and Ariarathes X of Cappadocia.
 He was succeeded by his first son.

+The Odeion of Perikles in Athens was reconstructed by Ariobarzanes II after it was destroyed by Sulla during his siege of Athens in 86 BC.
+An inscription from the site reads: